 Hours Required: 12

 The course presents an overview of project management and the importance to the organization.
-The integration of project management principles is studied, as well as project scope management and project quality management.
+The integration of project management principles are studied, as well as project scope management and project quality management.

 The course covers a broad range of cost-related uses, ranging from basic budgeting to cost estimating to capital budgeting.
 It also covers basic contract and procurement principles.
 The course prepares students for Scheduling & Cost Controls and Contracting for Project Managers portion of the Project Management Certification test.

 The course presents risk and time management concepts as stepwise processes to manage risk and uncertainty in order to improve the likelihood of a project’s successful and timely completion.
 The student will learn quantitative and qualitative techniques to assess project risk, effective means to mitigate and control risk, and how to more effectively communicate the cost savings benefits of risk management to project sponsors and project team members.
 In addition, the student will learn techniques to estimate, schedule, and control project activities using PERT, CPM, and other methods.
 The course adds new concepts and methods to those learned in previous project management courses and integrates and expands the risk and time management processes using case studies, exercises, and real-world experiences.
 Class material will include, but not be limited to, topics emphasized by the Project Management Institute and its certification exam.